phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 110049
+#Total Number of Tweets: 321926
-#Number of Clinton Tweets: 70088
+#Number of Trump Tweets: 110564
-#Number of Cruz Tweets: 56774
+#Number of Clinton Tweets: 70367
-#Number of Sanders Tweets: 49284
+#Number of Cruz Tweets: 57040
-#Number of Rubio Tweets: 29425
+#Number of Sanders Tweets: 49480
-#Number of Carson Tweets: 4914
+#Number of Rubio Tweets: 29545
-#Total Number of Tweets:
+#Number of Carson Tweets: 4932
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---